Unraveling / Pulling

 Another good reason I don’t use scissors is that it leaves the tiny bits of seam yarn hooked around the ends of the rows, making pulling later on somewhat more complicated.
 The yarn gets stuck on the seam bits, and if you are already pulling a yarn that is prone to burrs this just intensifies the frustrations.

 Hint!
 Recognizing a double knit – It’s not easy to tell a double knit sweater when selecting a victim.
 Unless you’re really good, you probably won’t know until you break in – when you discover you have two strands to pull instead of one.
 No worries though, because it’s really not so much harder than having one single strand – but you can’t pull several rows of one and not the other.
-My method is to pull them together and wind them separately.
+My method is to pull them together and wind them separately if I want thin yarn, or just wind them together if I want a thicker strand.

 You’re almost there!
 By now you should have several balls of yarn harvested from the pieces of sweater you separated earlier.
 You will also have noticed that it’s wrinkly and kinky, still retaining some of the shape it took when it was a knit sweater.
 If’n you prefer, you can leave it just like that and be done with this project.
 If you do that and then make another garment from this yarn, you may suffer a minor change of shape and size when you wash and block the finished piece.
 If that doesn’t bother you, then stick a fork in yourself because you’re done.